kaloneh/kmdb/README.md

 Methodologies:
   1. Categorising all movies (i.e. featured type and tv_series type) into five categories including
-      # Most rated over IMDB, RottenTomatos, and Metacritic
+      * Most rated over IMDB, RottenTomatos, and Metacritic
-      # Most popular movies by user votes
+      * Most popular movies by user votes
-      # Highest grossing movies
+      * Highest grossing movies
-      # National movies which are merit locally
+      * National movies which are merit locally
-      # Special movies which never had been in focal point but they absolutely are!
+      * Special movies which never had been in focal point but they absolutely are!
   2. Storing all data in safe place over cloud and making backups to protect them
-  3. Maintaining all information by reminding who the cinema is great.
+  3. Maintaining all information by reminding how the cinema is great.

 Submission:
   * Prepare some API to fetch these data with organisations due to feeding their users.